-Northern lights Nova Scotia tonight
+Northern lights in Nova Scotia tonight

 7-day outlook for Nova Scotia